House of Hancock: Plot

-House of Hancock tells the fictionalised story of the Hancock dynasty and the bizarre love triangle that emerged between Lang, his daughter Gina, and his beautiful Filipina housekeeper Rose.
+House of Hancock tells the fictionalised story of the Hancock dynasty and the bizarre love triangle that emerged amongst Lang, his daughter Gina, and his beautiful Filipina housekeeper Rose.

 Lang and Gina are inseparable, the perfect team, and Gina is confident she will soon inherit the family business.
 But their relationship is rocked by a series of tumultuous events.
 First, Lang is furious when Gina marries a man old enough to be her father.
 Then Lang's beloved wife Hope dies.
 In an attempt to help her ailing father, Gina employs a new housekeeper to get him back on track, Rose Lacson from the Philippines, not realising this will be a decision that tears their family apart.

 Lang is instantly smitten with the vivacious Rose, 37 years younger than the ageing iron ore magnate.
 Is it real love?
 Or has the housekeeper snagged the richest man in Australia?
 Lang and Rose quickly marry and what follows is an increasingly bitter public feud lasting two decades: filled with forbidden love, murder accusations, drug charges, illegitimate children, court cases and epic betrayal, all played out in the media, and all for Gina to retain control over the staggering Hancock family fortune.